 Dilantin, Dilantin Infatabs, Dilantin Kapseals, Dilantin-125, PhenytekThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to phenytoin or similar medicines, or if you are pregnant, or if you have had liver problems from using phenytoin.
+Do not use it if you had an allergic reaction to phenytoin or similar medicines, if you are pregnant, or if you have had liver problems from using phenytoin.

 How to Use This Medicine: